 Yellow archangel (Lamiastrum galeobdolon) is no longer in the same genus as other dead-nettles, but it's sometimes known as yellow dead-nettle.
 This perennial grows to around 60cm and can be found in woodland and hedgerows.
 Lamiastrum galeobdolon subsp. montanum is the most common native subspecies.
 It has green leaves and hairy stems.

 Lamiastrum galeobdolon subsp. argentatum is a garden escape.
 It can be identified by the silver-white blotches on its leaves which persist all year.
 It’s an invasive non-native species listed on Schedule 9 of the UK Wildlife & Countryside Act.
-It’s an offence to plant it in the wild or allow it to spread from your garden into the wild.
+It is an offence to plant or otherwise cause to grow these species in the wild.
+You should stop them spreading from your garden and avoid purchasing or accepting gifts of these species.

 Value to wildlife